Chadys/Kamisado/README.md

 Presentation
 ===
 This is a program that play the single round basic version of the game Kamisado, [you can find the rules here](http://www.boardspace.net/kamisado/english/RULES%20ENG.pdf).
 It provide severals AIs and a graphical displayer.
+Please note that in this program, the black pieces are at the top of the board.

 How to run
 ===